schierlm/BibleMultiConverter/README.md

 - **RoundtripXML**: Useful for interchange of modules with converters written in other programming languages (that prefer XML binding to plaintext parsing)

-Note that the **Diffable** format got new features in v0.0.8 as well as in v0.0.9, which are backwards compatible but *not* forwards compatible.
+Note that the **Diffable** format got new features in v0.0.3, v0.0.8 and v0.0.9, which are backwards compatible but *not* forwards compatible.
 Use the **OldDiffable** format to export Bibles in v0.0.9 so that v0.0.8 or older versions are guaranteed to be able to read them.